ilon-trask/chat-notepad/README.md

 [x] - should sync when go online
 [x] - should get changes to state when return in offline [x] - should get up to date on first load online
+[] - work flow from first visit to use

 ### nice to have

 [] - use indexedDb to store input state (when user returns to application state should presist) [] - redirect from non-existing chats
+[] - figure out non-image file handling

 ## Issues